Optimizing Opinions with Stubborn Agents: Results

 \subsection{Opinions and Stubborn Users}

 To apply our equilibrium model, we require the follower network, posting rate, and stubborn user opinions.
 We already have the first two items form the raw data.
 Next we must identify the stubborn users.
 We assessed stubbornness using the content of the tweets of the users.
 This was done by building a neural network to measure the tweet opinions.
 To do this we developed a novel approach to label tweets with a ground truth opinion in order to construct a training dataset for the neural network.
 We first identified several extremely polarized hashtags for each event.
 These are words or phrases that exhibit strong support for or opposition to the event.
 The complete lists of hashtags for Brexit and Gilets Jaunes are found Section \ref{sec:data_analysis}.
-We manually labeled these hashtags as either pro-event or anti-event.
-This is done using domain expertise, and does not constitute a difficult task.
-Then we identified users in our dataset that had the hashtags in their profile description.
+Human domain experts who manually inspected several hundred random user profiles identified these hashtags.
+If a hashtag appeared often, was related to the topics, and was politically charged, it was included in the polarized hashtag list.
+These hashtags were labeled as either pro-event or anti-event by the domain experts.
+We then identified all users in our dataset that had the hashtags in their profile description.
 If the user is using any of the hashtags from the pro-event list, and none from the anti-event list, then this user is labeled as pro-event.
 The same process is done for the anti-event list.
 After this user labeling is done, all tweets in the dataset belonging to any anti-event users are given an opinion of zero, and all tweets of pro-event users are given an opinion of one.
 The logic here is that if a user puts the extremely polarized hashtags in their profile description, they are broadcasting a very strong signal about their opinion.
 It is then highly likely that any tweet they post about the event will have a very extreme opinion.
 Using our approach, we are able to efficiently label hundreds of thousands of tweets for the two events.
 Details of the training data are provided in Table \ref{table:training_set}.

 Once we had labeled the tweets, we could train the neural network.
 We use a standard architecture that was developed in \cite{kim2014convolutional}.
 For each event we train on 80\% of the labeled data and tested on the remaining fraction.
 We used the deep learning library \emph{Keras} \citep{chollet2015}, and trained our model with a cross-entropy loss over five epochs on a single CPU.
 With this configuration, the training time is under a few hours.
 The resulting performance is quite good.
 The neural network achieves an accuracy of 86\% on the testing data for Brexit and 83\% on the testing data for Gilets Jaunes.
 For a more qualitative demonstration of the accuracy of the neural network, we show in Tables \ref{table:exTweets_BREXIT} and \ref{table:exTweets_YELLOW_VESTS} the opinions it measures for tweets in the Brexit and Gilets Jaunes datasets, respectively.
 As can be seen, the opinion estimates of the neural network align with the text of the tweets.
 Details of the neural network architecture and training process are provided in Section \ref{sec:neural_network}.